-Smith accepting applications from Missourians to U.S. Military Service Academies
+Smith accepting applications from Missourians to U.S. military service academies

-April 20, U.S. Representative Jason Smith (Mo.) announced that he is accepting applications from young Missourians interested in attending the nation’s service academies.
+Recently, U.S. Representative Jason Smith, R-8th District, announced that he is accepting applications from young Missourians interested in attending American service academies.
 Nominations to the U.S. Air Force Academy, U.S. Merchant Marine Academy, U.S. Military Academy at West Point, and U.S. Naval Academy are available for qualified applicants.

-“It’s an incredible honor to nominate southern Missouri students to attend our nation’s storied service academies,” Smith said.
+“It’s an incredible honor to nominate southern Missouri students to attend our nation’s storied service academies,” said Smith.
 “These historic institutions play a critical role in preparing young leaders with the skills, training, and education they need to pursue a military career.”

 Individuals interested in a nomination from Smith must meet the following eligibility requirements for admission to a service academy: